 The Pultrusion Process

-From a performance standpoint, thermoset composites perform best in high-performing structural and fire-resistant applications as they have superior structural stability and cannot melt.
+From a performance standpoint, thermoset composites perform best in high-performance structural and fire-resistant applications, as they offer superior structural stability and cannot melt.

-Because of this, common applications are in civil engineering, appliances and electrical, and commercial and residential construction.
+Because of this, common applications include civil engineering, appliances and electrical equipment, and commercial and residential construction.

 A resin-like epoxy usually helps transfer stress between the fibers.
-In general, resins are often used to coat the fibers and clasp them together so they can be immune to damaging external factors such as corrosion.
+In general, resins are used to coat fibers and bind them together, making them immune to damaging external factors such as corrosion.

-In other words, resins are mainly used in pultrusion to offer structural as well as thermal stability to the resulting composite.
+In other words, resins are primarily used in pultrusion to provide structural and thermal stability to the resulting composite.
 Depending on what you're working towards, different resins are often employed to meet your specific needs.

 Pultrusion resins are usually used to saturate and impregnate FRP and other composite materials.
 Thus, they are at the core of the entire process.

-Usually, during pultrusion glass-reinforced textiles or fibers are often pulled through a high-performance pultrusion resin bath in a controlled process known as a wet-out procedure.
+During pultrusion, glass-reinforced textiles or fibers are pulled through a high-performance pultrusion resin bath in a controlled process known as wet-out.

-The process is monitored to ensure total-wetting out of the emerging reinforced fiber.
+The process is monitored to ensure complete wetting-out of the emerging reinforced fiber.
 Any excess resin is afterward removed to expel any trapped air before the impregnated glass-reinforced textiles are passed through a heated die to cure the combination of resins, catalysts, and any other fillers into the final profile shape.

-For example, Tencom has produced pultruded thermoset products for ultra-high temperatures that have given test results of 575°F (302°C) for Glass Transition Temperature (Tg).
+For example, Tencom has produced pultruded thermoset products for ultra-high temperatures that have achieved a Glass Transition Temperature (Tg) of 575°F (302 °C).
 This makes it the highest Tg pultruded material ever tested and further confirms the tolerance of thermoset composites.

 The Takeaway

 Epoxy resins are widely used in many applications and are a popular option.
-Epoxy resins have a low shrinkage rate.
+Epoxy resins exhibit low shrinkage.
 It's also possible to control the cure rate of an epoxy resin using hardeners and/or catalysts or even other epoxy resins to achieve the desired outcome.
 They have excellent thermochemical integrity and are ideal for reinforcing and bonding to other components.

-They also boast exceptional electrical properties, excellent corrosion resistance, and perform well in high temperatures.
-The downside, however, is that some epoxy pultrusion resins may take longer to cure completely and they require a post-cure.
+They also boast exceptional electrical properties, excellent corrosion resistance, and good high-temperature performance.
+The downside, however, is that some epoxy pultrusion resins may take longer to fully cure and require a post-cure.
 They also have a lower UV resistance than do some other resins.

-By taking a look at the array of resins available, the diversity in resin application and their impact on end products is clear.
+By looking at the array of resins available, the diversity in resin applications and their impact on end products is clear.

-Regardless of your project, by tailoring a resin such as epoxy used, there will be an FRP profile that fulfills your design and performance specifications.
+Regardless of your project, by tailoring a resin such as epoxy, you can find an FRP profile that meets your design and performance specifications.

 If you’re interested in learning what resins are available for your next project, contact us and get in touch with our team of experts.